fun4seb/GitNotes/2021 ~ Fall/GEOG 290/GEOG290 - Week 5.md

 - The transition to capitalism resulted in a shift in the dominant understanding of nature; the western understanding of **environment as separate and subordinate to society** becomes the dominant view

-## Subordination of Women under Capitalism
+## The Commons and the Subordination of Women under Capitalism
+**Commons** = essentially nature/the public space used for the subsistence of peasants; includes all the resources and abundances of nature

 - **Gendered violence** toward women during the transition to capitalism:
     - As capitalism and western science emerged (1505-1650), women were targeted as "witches" and subject to violence
         - Witch hunts spread to the colonies